Interdisciplinary Studies: Specialization in Translational Neuroscience (PhD)

 |Minimum Total Hours||36|

 It is recommended that each student will complete two rotations in different laboratories prior to the start of his/her third semester.
 The rotations will expose the student to different approaches and areas of research and will help the student to choose a laboratory for his/her dissertation research.
-Rotations will count as a 3 credit course (GS 699 Interdisciplinary Research).
+Rotations will count as a three (3) credit hour course (GS 699 Interdisciplinary Research).
 Rotations are graded on a pass/fail basis and a brief written rotation reports will be expected from each host investigator indicating a pass or fail grade.